mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/creating-clusters/index.md

     dcos security org users grant kubernetes-cluster1 dcos:mesos:agent:framework:role:slave_public read
     ```

-    Again, as before, you should not receive any feedback in your CLI when these commands run successfully.
+    As before, you should not receive any feedback in your CLI when these commands run successfully.

 ## Create your first Kubernetes cluster

 Now that permissions have been granted to the service account, we need to make sure that the package installer is aware of the account.

-1. <strong>First, open the options JSON file associated with the account.
+1. First, open the options JSON file associated with the account.
 If you do not already have an options JSON file, create a new one.
-In the CLI, enter:</strong>
+In the CLI, enter:

     ```bash
     touch kubernetes1-options.json
     ```

-    This will create the file in your current working directory, in this example we name the file `kubernetes1-options.json`.
+    This will create the file in your current working directory: in this example we name the file `kubernetes1-options.json`.

-1. <strong>Open the file in a text editor and add the service account information.</strong>
+1. Open the file in a text editor and add the service account information.
 Place the following snippet in the newly configured `kubernetes1-options.json` file:

     ```json
     {